AlterMannomann/sosl/README.md

 Find a better solution.
 If you know what scripts to execute, put them in the database.
 You should not quick fix production systems as they have an reliable and accepted state.
 Use a hotfix for those issues and avoid those issues before going to production due to proper testing.

 ## Disclaimer
 Use this software at your own risk.
-No warranties are given, no support is guaranteed.
-Any error or misbehavior is under the responsibility of the legal entity using this software.
+No liabilities or warranties are given, no support is guaranteed.
+Any result of executing this software is under the responsibility of the legal entity using this software.